 The Australian Skills Classification complements the Australian and New Zealand Standard Classification of Occupations (ANZSCO).

 NEC is an acronym for “Not Elsewhere classified”.

 NEC occupations are those that are not captured in another part of ANZSCO due to their particular attributes such as being an occupation in which very few people are employed, being relatively new to the occupation market, or involve very specific skillsets but can be generalised to an occupation group or cluster.

 For example, the NEC occupation group 139999 Specialist Managers NEC contains 7 occupations – Airport Manager, Ambassador, Ambulance Services Manager, Archbishop, Bishop, Harbour Master and Security Manager (Non-ICT).

 Skills data for NEC occupations is not as comprehensive as for other profiles.
 It includes specialist tasks and technology tools, but not core competencies or the time that is generally spent by the occupation on each specialist task.

 There are more than 1,400 specialisations in ANZSCO.
-As we continue to expand the Classification, we will prioritise specialisations that add critical value and context to the Classification and that impact the tools and programs supported by our data.
+We prioritise specialisations that add critical value and context to the Classification and that impact the tools and programs supported by our data.